JDewhirst/HexHapPriceSim/README.md

 Pathfinding.py contains an implementation of djikstras algorithm which is used to calculate the shortest distance between two markets.

-Provided with the distances between the markets and the relative abundance of resources at those markets local_price.py will calculate the price of goods at each markets.
+Provided with the distances between the markets and the relative abundance of resources at those markets local_price.py will calculate the price of goods at each market.